MrLalev/nodemailer-cron-job-demo/README.md

-# nodemailer-demo
+# nodemailer-cron-job-demo

-*Nodemailer demo application for testing purposes*
+*Open source Nodemailer cron job demo application for ping array of hosts and generating html report based on the data.
+The application can schedule report generation by specific time interval.*

 ## Environment setup and configuration:
 - nodeJs v10.7.0